The Best Time to Day-Trade the USD/JPY Forex Pair

 Times to Avoid Trading the USD/JPY

-The hourly volatility chart shows how many pips—generally the fourth decimal place in a currency price—the USD/JPY pair moves each hour of the day.
+An hourly volatility chart shows how many pips—hundredths of a yen—the USD/JPY pair moves each hour of the day.

 Price movement activity is relatively stable through much of the day, although there are periods with noticeable drops in volatility.
 Avoid day-trading during those low-volatility times because if you trade then, the pip movement may not be large enough to compensate for the spread and/or commissions you'll pay to make the trade.

 Trading in this pair is subdued between 21:00 GMT and the Tokyo open at 00:00 GMT, so that's not ideal for day-trading.
 As Tokyo winds down and before London opens, the pair sees another drop in volatility between 03:00 and 05:00.
 This is another time to avoid trading.

 Average daily volatility changes over time, but those hours of least volatility typically do not change.
 To check whether other times of the day have been showing unusually low—or high—volatility, look at volatility statistics on Mataf.
 Click on a currency pair for an updated chart.